 Amazon Prime Benefit #4: Fast & Free Shipping

 I’ll admit that my Amazon shopping habits haven’t changed much since college, and I still use the site primarily for buying books — especially random old ones — so I’m curious to see if Prime is going to enhance this experience at all.
 The last tome I ordered from the e-tailer took a little under two weeks to arrive, so my jaw dropped when a beach read that was recently recommended to me came with the promise of free same-day delivery.
 The speedy perk isn’t just limited to bookworms — it applies to thousands of products in Amazon’s vast, vast catalog, so if you’re the type that shops the site for cleaning supplies, workout gear, or DIY tie-dyeing kits, you can reap these benefits, too.
-This is probably of the biggest and wide-ranging perks of a Prime membership.
+This is probably one of the biggest and most wide-ranging perks of a Prime membership.

 Amazon Prime Benefit #5: Audible & Kindle Books

 For all the bookworms out there, Amazon offers a multitude of reading options beyond the traditional paperback.
-Prime members get credits towards an audiobook-only Audible Premium Plus trial; and there’s also Prime Reading, which allows members unlimited access to an ever-changing selection of digital and audiobooks, along with magazines, comic books, and pre-release editor’s picks.
+Prime members get credits towards an audiobook-only Audible Premium Plus trial; there’s also Prime Reading, which allows members unlimited access to an ever-changing selection of digital and audiobooks, along with magazines, comic books, and pre-release editor’s picks.